-Ahuriri Contemporary offers a chance to view works by Aotearoa’s contemporary art figures Peter Madden and Rohan Wealleans.
+Ahuriri Contemporary offers a chance to view works by contemporary New Zealand artists Peter Madden and Rohan Wealleans.

-These artists display an idiosyncratic regard of art and its history offering in their maximalism a way through to visual gardens that revel in joy.
-They are rethinking “the traditional mediums” but still making “art objects“, giving us access to alternative views on modernism and contemporary art.
-Selected by the artists from their personal collections we see works create between them an interconnected world of abundance and delight.
+These contemporary New Zealand artists display an idiosyncratic regard of art and its history offering in their maximalism a way through to visual gardens that revel in joy.
+They are rethinking ‘the traditional mediums’ but still making ‘art objects,’ giving us access to alternative views on modernism and contemporary art.
+Selected by the artists from their personal collections, we see works create between them an interconnected world of abundance and delight.
 Singular but in a flock.

 Madden cuts and appropriates images, meticulously scanned and re-sculpted into hyperbolic visual dramas.
 Images float on found objects, and poetic views of the ordinary are overwhelmed in a horror vacui.
 Through Madden’s profusion of images, everything seems alive with grandeur and drama.
 There is a sense of the implausible easing into the real.
 The poetic into the given.

 Wealleans excavates a multitude of ultra-thin layers of paint, like a contemporary archaeologist.
 He carves into the strata revealing layers, unleashing trapped colour.
 In this hidden wilderness of the familiar, Wealleans locates found objects inside a mid-toned world of unease.
 Cut back into its surface like an unlicensed surgeon.
 His work exposes the tenuous relationship between objects and desire, in a hyper mediated world.